What are mutual funds?

-- Equity Funds: This type of mutual funds invests in equities (another name for stocks).
+- Equity Funds: This type of mutual fund invests in equities (another name for stocks).
 Simply, a fund manager brings together cash from multiple investors and uses the bulk amount to buy carefully selected stocks.

 - Fixed Income Funds: Fixed income refers to instruments such as bonds.
 When a mutual fund invests in bonds or similar instruments, it’s a fixed-income fund.